Doreen Caruso: President and Co-Founder

 As the Creative Director for The Pilot House Special Needs Resource Center, Melissa designed an idenity, website, thepilothouse.org, signage, brochures and other print materials.
 Melissa is also co-owner of The Painted Bird, an art, design and craft business that runs after school programs in elementary schools in Fairfield, CT.

-Melissa served on the Executive Board of the Jennings School PTA from 2007- 2009 as the VP of Communications.
-Melissa also served on the Executive Board of the Fairfield SEPTA (Special Education Parent-Teacher Association) from 2003 – 2007.
+Melissa served on the Executive Board of the Jennings School PTA from 2007- 2009 as the VP of Communications as well as the Executive Board of the Fairfield SEPTA (Special Education Parent-Teacher Association) from 2003 – 2007.
 She designed, developed and maintained the SEPTA website, fairfieldsepta.org, for two years then served on the Executive board as Director of Resources for another two.
-Melissa ran other committees for Jennings school including: interior beautification, art in the classroom, the Jennings Times, holiday boutique and 5th grade moving up committee chair.
+Melissa headed several committees for Jennings school including: Interior Beautification, Art in the Classroom, The Jennings Times, Holiday Boutique and 5th Grade Moving Up.
 Melissa received a National PTA Volunteer Recognition Award in 2010.

 Other community positions include Parent Support Group co-chair at the Early Childhood Center in 2003, Craft Coordinator for Mothers of Preschoolers in 2002 and coordinator for Children’s Events with the Welcome Club of Fairfield and Easton, CT in 2001.
-Melissa and her husband Michael reside in Fairfield, CT with their 12 year old twins, Madeline and Michael John (MJ).
-MJ was born with Beckwith-Wiedemann syndrome and has been diagnosed with high functioning Autism Spectrum Disorder.
+Melissa and her husband Michael reside in Fairfield, CT with their twins, Madeline and Michael John (MJ).